Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Background

 \section{Background}

-A comprehensive review of COVID-19 modeling identified approximately 22,000 publications related to the topic, spanning various modeling approaches, notably compartmental and statistical models\citep{cao2022covid}.
+A comprehensive review of COVID-19 modeling identified approximately 22,000 publications related to the topic, spanning various modeling approaches, most notably compartmental and statistical models \citep{cao2022covid}.

-The United States COVID-19 Forecast Hub (hereafter referred to as the Hub) is an online repository created by the US Centers for Disease Control and Prevention (CDC) and an academic research lab at the University of Massachusetts Amherst.
-Launched in April 2020 \citep{cramer2022united}, the repository fulfills several crucial roles in monitoring COVID-19 in the US, including providing reported data of incident cases and deaths from Johns Hopkins University (JHU)’s Center for System Science and Engineering (CSSE) Dataset \citep{dong2020interactive} and incident hospitalizations from HealthData.gov\footnote{https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/g62h-syeh}.
+The United States COVID-19 Forecast Hub (hereafter referred to as the Hub) is an online repository created by the U.S. Centers for Disease Control and Prevention (CDC) and an academic research lab at the University of Massachusetts Amherst.
+Launched in April 2020 \citep{cramer2022united}, the repository fulfills several crucial roles in monitoring COVID-19 in the U.S., including providing reported data on incident cases and deaths from Johns Hopkins University (JHU) Center for System Science and Engineering (CSSE) Dataset \citep{dong2020interactive} and incident hospitalizations from HealthData.gov\footnote{https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/g62h-syeh}.
 The COVID-19 dataset collected during the pandemic is uniquely large with high spatial coverage, and well quality controlled, thanks to the stringent legal and regulatory mandates.
 This has provided an excellent benchmark dataset for evaluating the performance of new modeling approaches, one that we leverage here.
-Having a central point of data acquisition has proven a valuable resource for researchers.
-Additionally, the repository gathers and publishes point and probabilistic forecasts of incident cases, deaths, hospitalizations, and accumulative deaths due to COVID-19 at the national, state, and county levels in the U.S. submitted by different research groups employing various methodologies.
+Having a central point of data acquisition has proven to be a valuable resource for researchers.
+Additionally, the repository collects and publishes point and probabilistic forecasts of incident cases, deaths, hospitalizations, and cumulative deaths due to COVID-19 at national, state, and county levels in the U.S. submitted by various research groups employing different methodologies.
 These forecasts facilitate comparative analyses of model performance and the development of ensemble models by combining forecasts from multiple models (see section \ref{ForecastHub}).